Back toDealing with Cold Sores articles

 How to Treat Cold Sores

-If you get hit with a painful cold sore, you don’t need to let it sideline you.
-Similar to a sports injury, taking the right steps right away can help shorten healing time and duration of painful cold sore symptoms.
-So next time you’re facing an annoying cold sore, this helpful 5-step regimen can help you fight back.
+If you get a painful cold sore, you don’t need to let it sideline you.
+Taking the right steps right away can help reduce discomfort and shorten the duration and healing time of painful cold sore symptoms.
+When you’re facing an annoying cold sore, this helpful 5-step regimen can help you fight back.

-The best way to help a cold sore heal faster is by applying Abreva® Cream as soon as you feel that familiar tingle.
-Abreva® starts to work immediately and shortens the duration of pain, itching, burning, and tingling.
+The best way to help a cold sore heal faster is by applying Abreva® Cream with 10 percent docosanol as soon as you feel the onset of a cold sore.
+Abreva® Cream starts to work immediately by shortening the duration of pain, itching, burning, and tingling.
 It’s the only nonprescription cold sore medicine approved by the FDA to shorten healing time.
 When applied at the first sign, Abreva® is clinically proven to heal a cold sore in as little as 2½ days*.
 Simply put, it’s your best defense for fighting off a cold sore.

-Step 2: Cool that cold sore down with a cold compress
+Step 3: Cool the area down with a cold compress

 Similar to using ice to relieve a painful sprain or sports injury, placing a cool, wet towel on a cold sore can help reduce pain, redness and swelling.
 Apply a cold compress 3 times a day for 10 minutes at a time to help it feel better.